How to Keep Mice Out of Cars, RVs, Boats, Motorcycles & Farm Equipment – Naturally

 See below where I address mouse deterrent strategy in farm equipment, and why it is so important.
 This company labels the product “Fresh Cab” because it is targeted to farm tractor cabs – mice are a real problem in any vehicle transporting grains.

-Spicy & Hot Natural Mice Deterrents to Keep Mice Out of Vehicles
+Spicy & Hot Natural Mice Repellents to Keep Mice Out of Vehicles

 A Scoville unit is a measure of the pungency (spiciness or “heat”) of chili peppers, based on the concentration of capsaicin, the compound that causes the burning sensation.
 It’s a unit used in the Scoville scale, which ranks peppers from mildest to hottest.
 The higher the Scoville rating, the hotter the pepper.